TETRA: Professional usage

 The TETRA-system is in use by the public sector in the following countries.
 Only TETRA network infrastructure installations are listed.
 TETRA being an open standard, each of these networks can use any mix of TETRA mobile terminals from a wide range of suppliers.

+Amateur radio usage

+In the past decade, TETRA has seen an uptick in usage in the amateur radio community.
+The perceived higher audio quality compared to other digital voice modes, capacity for packet data, SDS, single frequency DMO repeaters, close proximity of the UHF (430-440MHz) amateur radio band and full duplex audio in TMO are motivating arguments to experiment contacts with this technology.

+Multiple constraints have to be noted when using TETRA for amateur radio service: